 In general, however, a scarf needs to be long enough to wrap once around the neck and have some length left over to tuck into a coat of leave dangling as desired.

-I remember once hearing the tip, possibly from Vickie Howell but it was so long ago I don't really remember, that a good length for a warm scarf is roughly the same as the height of the recipient.
+I remember once hearing the tip, possibly from Vickie Howell but it was so long ago I don't remember, that a good length for a warm scarf is roughly the same as the height of the recipient.

 I try to use this rule of thumb generally when I'm designing warm scarves and shoot for around six feet in length (I'm not six feet tall, but it's a nicer number than five foot six).

-Of course when designing for children, or adults who are either very tall or very short, you can make shorter or longer scarves as you like.
-And sometimes a really long scarf is a lot of fun, no matter how tall you are.
+Of course, when designing for children, or adults who are either very tall or very short, you can make shorter or longer scarves as you like.
+And sometimes a long scarf is a lot of fun, no matter how tall you are.
 (But for children, an extra-long scarf can be a safety hazard.
 You might even consider knitting a cowl instead of a scarf, so the child can stay warm without scarf tails that could get caught in things.)